Banking Relationship Disclosures

-For students graduating in December, please be aware that student loans must be issued in two disbursements – the first during the third week of class and the second at the midpoint of the semester.
+Students graduating in December should be aware that loan funds must be issued in two disbursements – the first during the third week of class and the second at the midpoint of the semester.

 NOTE: If a student’s aid package includes PLUS loan funds, credit balance checks will be made payable to the student or parent and will be mailed to the parent’s home address.

 The Financial Aid Office will disburse funds each Friday beginning the 2nd Friday of each semester*.
 Students who are eligible for credit balance refunds are encouraged to sign up for direct deposit on Goldlink.
 This is the preferred method for refunds.

 - Students who elect to receive credit balance refunds by direct deposit, should allow five (5) additional business days for the transfer of funds to a personal bank account.

 - Students who do not elect direct deposit, should allow ten (10) additional business days for the check to be mailed to the student’s permanent address of record.